Equality, Diversity and Inclusion

 - treat everyone equally so that every individual, whatever their background, may reach their full potential and contribute meaningfully to DMT’s success.

-We recognise that these resolutions require a continual process of development and improvement and we will establish an inclusion forum from members of our board, management team and workforce to monitor and shape our ongoing approach.
+We recognise that these resolutions require a continual process of development and improvement.
+We have established an inclusion forum from members of our board, management team and workforce to monitor and shape our ongoing approach.

 We will continue to: